Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 Signs of alcohol overdose include confusion, vomiting, seizures, slow or irregular breathing, and a blue-tinged or pale skin tone.
 In severe cases, the person becomes unconscious and unresponsive.

 The effects of alcohol overdose are fatal if not treated promptly.
-It leads to severe dehydration, brain damage, hypothermia, irregular heartbeats, and respiratory failure.
+Alcohol overdose leads to severe dehydration, brain damage, hypothermia, irregular heartbeats, and respiratory failure.

 Treatment for alcohol overdose involves administering oxygen, intravenous fluids, and medications to manage symptoms.
-In severe cases, the patient might require intubation and mechanical ventilation.
+In severe cases, the patient requires intubation and mechanical ventilation.

 Preventive measures for alcohol overdose include drinking in moderation, avoiding binge drinking, and knowing your limits.
 It’s essential to stay hydrated, eat before and while drinking, and never mix alcohol with other substances.